 The concept of early piercing in children also ensures proper brain development according to Sushruta.

-The ear lobes contain meridian points that connect to the left and the right hemispheres of the human brain.
+The ear lobes contain meridian points that connect to the left and right hemispheres of the human brain.
 When this point is pierced it helps activate these parts of the brain.

 This theory can also be found in the principles of acupressure therapy, which states that when these meridian points are stimulated, it helps in the quick and healthy development of the brain and enhances memory.1